-UnitedHealthcare - If you enrolled in the FSA, you will receive a Health Care Savings Account Mastercard[®] from UnitedHealthcare in the mail in about 7-10 days after your account is opened.
+UnitedHealthcare FSA - If you are newly enrolled in the FSA, you will receive a Health Care Savings Account Mastercard® from UnitedHealthcare in the mail in about 7-10 days after your account is opened.
 The card does not have an annual card fee.